Readmaniac/Readmaniac/README.md

 <h1 align="center">Hello there, I'm Stanislav
 <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/></h1>

-<h3 align="center">I'm a junior FrontEnd developer</h3>
+- 👨‍💻 I'm a junior FrontEnd developer

-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning: React
+- 🤔 What I want to learn next: How to create the backend part of a web app
-- 💞️ I’m looking to collaborate on ...
+- 👀 I’m looking for interesting job
-- 📫 How to reach me ...

 <p>
 <h2>🔧 Tools I Like To Use<h2>